Self-consistent many-body metrology

 where $V$ is the trap potential.
-We render $\hat H$ in a dimensionless form, fixing a unit length $L$ \footnote{In $^{87}\text{Rb}$, $L=1\,\,\mu$m yields a time unit $\Delta t =1.366$\,\,msec.}.
-The quasi-1D interaction coupling $g$ is controllable by either Feshbach or geometric scattering resonances and by transverse trapping \cite{Olshanii1998}. {Exact solutions of the Schr\"odinger equation associated to Eq.~\eqref{eq:Hamiltonian} exist for homogeneous gases under periodic boundary conditions or in a box trap; their metrological properties were explored in \cite{Jaegyun}.}
+We render $\hat H$ in a dimensionless form, fixing a unit length $L$; the unit of time is then $L^2$ for $\hbar =m =1$ \footnote{In $^{87}\text{Rb}$, $L=1\,\,\mu$m yields a time unit $\Delta t =1.366$\,\,msec.}.
+The quasi-1D interaction coupling $g$ is controllable by either Feshbach or geometric scattering resonances \cite{Olshanii1998}. {Exact solutions of the Schr\"odinger equation associated to Eq.~\eqref{eq:Hamiltonian} exist for homogeneous gases under periodic boundary conditions or in a box trap; their metrology was explored in \cite{Jaegyun}.}

 We assume a trap potential of the form $V(x)=V_{\rm dw}(x) + p_4x = \frac{1}{2}p_1x^2+p_2\exp[-x^2/(2\,p_3^2)]+p_4\,x$, where $p_4=0$ initially, cf.~Fig.~\ref{fig:orbitals}.
-The remaining parameters, $p_1=0.5$, $p_2=50$, and $p_3=1$, are fixed throughout the dynamical evolution.
-The two lowest energy single-particle states are symmetric and antisymmetric with respect to the origin, respectively, and addition and subtraction of them result in two well-localized orbitals: left $\phi_{\rm L}(x)$ and right $\phi_{\rm R}(x)$, see Fig.~\ref{fig:orbitals}.
-These orbitals, as approximate ground states of each well, are the basic one-particle states that furnish the two modes \cite{MilburnCorney1997}.
+The remaining parameters, $p_1=0.5$, $p_2=50$, and $p_3=1$, are fixed throughout the evolution.
+The two lowest-energy single-particle states are symmetric and antisymmetric with respect to the origin, respectively, and their addition and subtraction results in two well-localized orbitals: left $\phi_{\rm L}(x)$ and right $\phi_{\rm R}(x)$, see Fig.~\ref{fig:orbitals}.
+These orbitals, approximate ground states of each well, furnish the two modes \cite{MilburnCorney1997}.